griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 # Immunogenomics Review

 The purpose of the immunogenomics review is to confirm that the results of the ImmunoNX pipeline are correct.
-This process involves checking if the output contains the correct files, reviewing quality control (QC) metrics, creating a written report, presenting results to a panel of experts, and using visualization tools: **IGV** and **pVACview**, to manually verify the neoantigen candidates.
+This process involves checking if the output contains the correct files, reviewing quality control (QC) metrics, creating a written report, presenting results to a panel of experts, and using visualization tools: **pVACview** and **IGV**, to manually verify the neoantigen candidates.
 These steps help ensure that high confidence neantigen candidates are selected.
+Users wishing to explore pVACview are encouraged to visit its website https://pvacview.org/ to understand its full capabilities.
+The ‘Load Demo Data’ option on the home page, automatically loads files from the HCC1395 example dataset described in this protocol.
+(Note that the website version is based on the latest release of pVACtools, which may be different from the version you are using.
+In this case, some of the features and interface may look different, however the general functionality will be the same).

 ## Initial review of ImmunoNX Pipeline Outputs